 - Ceased to be qualified - A councillor, who had used their registration as an elector as their qualification for nomination, usually ceases to be qualified when they have ceased to be on the register of electors.
 Whereby a councillor ceases to be qualified, the effective date of the vacancy is the date when the council declares the vacancy.

-- Becoming disqualified - A councillor may become disqualified through a variety of reasons including being employed by the local authority, holding a politically restricted post, being the subject of a bankruptcy restrictions order or interim order or being sentenced to a term of imprisonment of three months.
+- Becoming disqualified - A councillor may become disqualified through a variety of reasons including being employed by the local authority, being the subject of a bankruptcy restrictions order or interim order or being sentenced to a term of imprisonment of three months.
 Whereby a councillor becomes disqualified, the effective date of the vacancy is the date when the council declares the vacancy.

 - Failure to attend meetings - A councillor ceases to be a member of the council if they have failed to attend a meeting of the council for a continuous period of six months from the date of their last attendance, unless the failure to attend was due to some reason approved by the council before the expiry of the six month period.
 The effective date of the vacancy is the date declared by the council.